History of German foreign policy

 By the mid-1920s, Germany had largely recovered its role as a great power thanks to astute diplomacy on its own part, the willingness of the British and Americans compromise, and financial aid from New York.
 Internal German politics became frenzied after 1929 and the impact of the Great Depression, leading to a takeover by Adolf Hitler and the Nazis in 1933.
 They introduced a highly aggressive foreign policy in alliance with Italy and Japan.
-The British and French tried to appease in 1938, which only whetted Hitler's appetite for more territory, especially in the East.
+The British and French tried to appease in 1938, which only whetted Hitler's hunger for more territory, especially in the East.
 Nazi Germany had by far the most decisive role in starting World War II in 1939.

 Since 1945, Germany has recovered from massive wartime destruction to become again the richest and most powerful country in Europe, this time it is fully integrated into European affairs.
 Its major conflict was West Germany versus East Germany, with East Germany being a client state of the Soviet Union until the collapse of the Soviet Union.
 Since the 1970s, (West) Germany has also sought to play a more important role internationally again.
 After the collapse of Communism in 1989-1991, East Germany was merged into Germany, and Berlin became the capital of the united country.
 NATO expanded to include the former East Germany and also most of the East European countries that had been satellites of the USSR.
 Relations with Russia worsened after the seizure of Crimea from Ukraine in 2014.
 However, Germany depends on Russia for much of its energy supply, and Russia needs the cash payments for oil and gas.
-Relations were tense with the United States during the Presidency of Donald Trump (2017–2021) but have improved at the start of the Presidency of Joe Biden (2021– ].
+Relations were tense with the United States during the first Presidency of Donald Trump (2017–2021) but improved at the start of the Presidency of Joe Biden (2021–2024).